robertoBosio/LESS/README.md

     ```bash
     ./script_load.sh
     ```
-The script will start by gathering all the file necessary for the run, will copy them in the path "/home/ubuntu" and then execute the host.py script which will start the kernel.
+The script will start by gathering all the file necessary for the run (bitstream, host script, query files ecc...), will copy them in the path "/home/ubuntu" and then execute the host.py script which will start the kernel.
 At the end of the run it will remove all the files copied and upload the fan speed controller on the FPGA.
 The password for the root account will be asked three times.